• in progress •

 • installation, 2012 •

 A garden of the future and the past.

 An interactive video installation that discusses our movement through life.
 This installation was fully funded through a Burning Man Art Grant.

 Ideas of gender and power are explored through a familiar nursery rhyme.

-Remembrance of Things Forgotten
+Rememberance of Things Forgotten

 A fairy tale gone astray.

 Possession and loss are found within a nursery rhyme.

 The Rita Hayworth Masquerade